mlavin/sanity-talk/slides.rst

 Include a License
 -------------------------------------------------

-- There are plenty of good ones, just pick one
+- There are plenty of good ones
+- See OSI list if you aren't sure which to use http://opensource.org/licenses/index.html
 - Let people know what they can (and can't) do with the code

 ----